siryoussef/NixOS/README.md

  3- Configuring jupyter & python environments declaratively (currently a nix-shell environment is working fine).

- 4- In-Ram-Home (plasma-manager is currently in the way !).

- 5- declarative secure passwords.
+ 4- declarative secure passwords.

- 6- Impermanence flake > better options for persistent storage other than simple bind mounts.
+ 5- configuring virt-manager dotfiles w.dconf declartively

- 7-declarative virt-manager VMs (using NixVirt), starting with a windows VM (currently an imperative setup works fine).
+ 6-declarative virt-manager VMs (using NixVirt), starting with a windows VM (currently an imperative setup works fine).

- 8-testing lix & shifting from nix > lix.
+ 7-exploring zen browser as an alternative to floorp & firedragon , configuring it's flatpak (or firedragon's one for that matter) to fill in place for the default browser.

- 9-exploring system-manager for configuring nixos /etc files & maybe also arch linux (if not I will just shift my 2ry OS to debian or rhino).
+ 8-exploring system-manager for configuring nixos /etc files & maybe also arch linux (if not I will just shift my 2ry OS to debian or rhino).

- 10- quickemu & quickgui for rapid VM deployment!
+ 9- quickemu & quickgui for rapid VM deployment!

- 11-flake-parts for better organization of that to-be huge flakes project.
+ 10-flake-parts for better organization of that to-be huge flakes project.
+ 11-adding wfvm for windows apps that don't run on wine!
+ 12-winapps for using any windows app with best performance inside linux desktop environments/wms!

 # TODO
 1- declarative wine setup.

 2- declarative SQL server.

-3- declarative Waydroid environment (too much big of a target currently).
+3- declarative Waydroid environment (too much big of a target currently , maybe with robotnix , with planning to further develop or to find an alternative if possiple!)

 4- configuring disko.

-5- exploring zen browser as an alternative to floorp & firedragon , configuring it's flatpak (or firedragon's one for that matter) to fill in place for the default browser.

-6-nixos-wsl flake config.
+5-nixos-wsl flake config.

-7-nixOnDroid flake config.
+6-nixOnDroid flake config.

-8- add robotnix (with planning to further develop or to find an alternative if possiple!)

-9- add wfvm for windows apps that don't run on wine!
+7-adjusting nix-shell environment & adding it to nixos if possiple!
+8-adding local AI models w.flake-parts services flakes & maybe nixified AI (if found useful, i.e. too old now)